ringmesh/web/docs/try/tutorials/geomodel/geomodel-basics.md

 Try:

- * Load the `ModelA1.ml` (a 3D model boundary representation from gocad)
+ * Load the `ModelA1.ml` (a 3D model boundary representation from gocad).
- * print statistics on the imported geomodel
+ * Print statistics on the imported geomodel.
- * mesh it with TetGen
+ * Mesh it with TetGen.
- * print statistics on the imported geomodel
+ * Print statistics on the imported geomodel.
  * Save it to the GINGMesh file format (.gm) `ModelA1.gm`.
  * Open and analyse the .gm file [see description](/features/file_formats).